SL0W-HAND/amazon-best-sellers-dw/readme.md

 This project is for educational purposes only.
 Ensure compliance with Amazon's Terms of Service.

+All analyses, visualizations, and dashboards are created for demonstration and learning purposes within the scope of data engineering and analytics education.

 ---

+## 🤝 Contributing & Contact

+For questions, suggestions, or collaboration opportunities, feel free to open an issue or reach out.

+**Project Highlights:**
+- 🏗️ Production-grade ETL pipeline design
+- 🗄️ Advanced PostgreSQL trigger-based business logic
+- 📊 Comprehensive data analysis and visualization
+- 🎯 Real-world market insights from e-commerce data

+---

 ## 📌 Executive Summary

-This project is an **early-stage data warehouse and ETL pipeline** designed to systematically collect, store, and track Amazon Best Sellers data over time.
+This project is a **production-grade data warehouse and ETL pipeline** designed to systematically collect, store, and analyze Amazon Best Sellers data over time.

-The current phase focuses on **reliable data acquisition, historical persistence, and data modeling**, laying a solid foundation for future analytics and reporting.

-At this stage, the system:
+The system successfully:
 - Scrapes the **Top 100 best-selling products per category**
-- Captures **daily ranking snapshots**
+- Captures **daily ranking snapshots** with historical tracking
 - Collects **price, ratings, and review metadata**
 - Stores data using a **raw → core data warehouse architecture**
 - Enforces **data consistency and idempotency via PostgreSQL triggers**
+- Provides **analytical views and dashboards** for market insights

+### Current Achievements

+✅ **Data Engineering**: Robust ETL pipeline with anti-blocking mechanisms and graceful error handling
+✅ **Data Modeling**: Scalable warehouse design with raw/core separation and partitioned tables
+✅ **Automation**: Database-driven business logic ensuring data quality and idempotency
+✅ **Analytics**: Comprehensive exploratory analysis revealing pricing patterns, ranking dynamics, and market trends
+✅ **Visualization**: Power BI dashboards and Python-generated insights for decision-making

-Rather than producing immediate insights, the project emphasizes **production-oriented data engineering principles**, ensuring that future analyses are based on clean, historical, and trustworthy data.
+The project emphasizes **production-oriented data engineering principles**, ensuring analyses are based on clean, historical, and trustworthy data.

 Planned future phases include:
-- Apache Airflow orchestration
+- Apache Airflow orchestration for automated scheduling
-- Automated data quality checks
+- Real-time data quality monitoring
-- Analytical dashboards
+- Predictive modeling for ranking and price forecasting
-- Trend and price evolution analysis
+- Enhanced geographic and seasonal trend analysis